tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 console.log(anotherTeacher); // ReferenceError: anotherTeacher is not defined
 ```

-- `myTeacher` identifier is created in the global scope. -`anotherTeacher` creates another scope, but because `var myTeacher = function anotherTeacher(){}` is not a function declaration it is not handled in the same way.
+- `myTeacher` identifier is created in the global scope.
+- `anotherTeacher` creates another scope, but because `var myTeacher = function anotherTeacher() {...}` is not a function declaration it is not handled in the same way.
 - This is called a **function expression**.
 - As opposed to `function teacher(){}` which is a **function declaration**.
 - One of the main differences is that function declarations attach their marble to the enclosing scope, where as function expressions add their marble to their own scope.